-Your next step is to figure out what stations you want to watch.
+Your next step is to figure out which stations you want to watch.
 After all, there’s no point wasting time trying to get weak stations if all your favorite shows are on strong ones.

 You can check a TV listing guide to see everything that’s on the air in your local area and make a list of which stations you want to watch.
-You’ll probably have to enter your zip code and be sure to choose “antenna” or “over the air” as your TV provider in the online program guide, so you don’t get cable channels mixed in.
+You’ll probably need to enter your zip code and be sure to choose “antenna” or “over the air” as your TV provider in the online program guide, so you don’t get cable channels mixed in.

 It’s important to remember than an indoor antenna is always going to be a compromise.
 You will always get better results with an outdoor antenna.

 Indoor antennas–like our current favorite low-priced antenna (the Channel Master Flatenna 35) and our favorite amplified antenna (the Winegard FlatWave Amped)–are typically flat, so they’re easy to set up, usually by hanging them in a window on the side of the house facing the transmitter.
 Some look different but the principle is the same: Install them in a favorable location.